wp-plugins/catalog/readme.txt

 1. Log in to the administrator panel.
 2. Go to Plugins Add > New > Upload.
 3. Click **Choose file** (**Browse**) and select the [Spider Catalog](http://wordpress.org/extend/plugins/catalog) zip file.
+*For Mac Users*
+*Go to your Downloads folder and locate the folder with the gallery plugin.
+Right-click on the folder and select Compress.
+Now you have a newly created .zip file which can be installed as described here.*
 4. Click **Upload&Install** button.
 5. Click **Activate Plugin** button for activating the plugin.
 6. If the installation succeeded you will see the message in the picture.
 If any problem occurs, please contact us info@web-dorado.com.

+1.3 Updating the Spider Catalog.

+If you want to update the Spider Catalog while preserving your existing catalogs, you need to deactivate and delete the Spider Catalog from the list of installed plugins (Do not uninstall it using the Uninstall Spider Catalog option of the plugin, otherwise you will lose your initial data) and install the new plugin.

 ==Spider Catalog Step by step guide Step  2 ==